Learning Stochastic Bridges for Video Object Removal via Video-to-Video Translation: Pseudo Code for the Training and inference of BridgeRemoval

 This paper introduces BridgeRemoval, a Bridge-based framework advancing high-fidelity video object removal.
 While enhancing content creation and post-production, this technology poses potential risks for manipulating authentic footage or altering context.
 We emphasize the importance of responsible deployment and detection methods to mitigate the misuse of generative video editing tools.

-\section{Pseudo Code for the Training and inference of BridgeRemoval.}
+\section{Pseudo Code for the Training and inference of BridgeRemoval}

-To clearly delineate the distinctions between BridgeRemoval and traditional diffusion models (such as ROSE~\cite{miao2025rose}) in video object removal, we present a detailed comparison of their algorithmic formulations.
+To clearly delineate the distinctions between BridgeRemoval and other models (such as ROSE~\cite{miao2025rose}, which is trained with the Flow Matching framework.) in video object removal, we present a detailed comparison of their algorithmic formulations.
 The detailed configurations are summarized in Table \ref{tab:comparison}.

 We provide the pseudo code for the training and inference process of BridgeRemoval (See Algorithm~\ref{alg:bridge_train} and~\ref{alg:bridge_infer}).
-Meanwhile, we also provide that of diffusion-based video object removal models (See Algorithm~\ref{alg:diffusion_train} and~\ref{alg:diffusion_infer}) to show the distinctions between BridgeRemoval and diffusion-based models.
+Meanwhile, we also provide that of Flow Matching-based video object removal models (See Algorithm~\ref{alg:diffusion_train} and~\ref{alg:diffusion_infer}) to show the distinctions between BridgeRemoval and Flow Matching-based models.
 In practical implementation, time-dependent coefficients (e.g., $\bar{\alpha}t$ or $a_t, b_t, c_t$) are typically precomputed and retrieved from a schedule table for computational efficiency.

-\section{Mathematical Proofs.}
+\section{Mathematical Proofs}